 You also need rehabilitation to reduce your pain and restore mobility.
-If your pain prevents you from participating in your rehabilitation, Dr. Crooks may recommend interventional medicine treatments.
+If your pain prevents you from participating in your rehabilitation, our providers may recommend interventional medicine treatments.

 Interventional treatments significantly diminish the pain, allowing you to actively engage in the physical therapy you need to regain optimum function.
 Examples of interventional options include steroid injections and nerve blocks.

-At Pinnacle Pain and Spine, Dr. Crooks treats compression fractures with one of two minimally invasive procedures.
+At Pinnacle Pain and Spine, our providers treat compression fractures with one of two minimally invasive procedures.

-During this procedure, Dr. Crooks inserts a narrow needle into the damaged vertebra and injects bone cement.
+During this procedure, our providers insert a narrow needle into the damaged vertebra and inject bone cement.
 The cement hardens, which restores strength to the bone and stability to your spine.

 Kyphoplasty is like vertebroplasty with one additional step.
-Before injecting bone cement, Dr. Crooks inserts a balloon in the vertebra and inflates it to restore the bone’s normal height.
-After removing the balloon, he injects cement into the cavity created by the balloon.
+Before injecting the bone cement, our providers insert a balloon in the vertebra and inflate it to restore the bone’s normal height.
+After removing the balloon, they inject cement into the cavity created by the balloon.